amanirmk/polyvibe/index.md

 ## The HTML (Kinda, it's mostly up to you)

 Well, now it's time to make everything look nice.
 Make a folder called `templates` where you'll put the HTML files.
 From there, it's about the same as making anything else with HTML.
-However, for CSS, you want to put those files in a folder called `static` and access them like this:
+However, for CSS, you'll want to put those files in a folder called `static` (and for organizational purposes, a subfolder called `css`) and access them like this:
 ```html
 {% raw %}
 <link rel="stylesheet" href="{{ url_for('static', filename='css/index.css') }}">
 {% endraw %}
 ```
-To send your user to the login page, simply place a button with `href="/authorization"` and our web app logic will do the rest.
+To send your user to the login page, simply place a button with `href="/authorization"` and our existing web app logic will do the rest.

-And of course, we'll want to display the graphs we made.
-Anything we passed in the `render_template` method will be available here.
-If you followed along, we sent a dictionary called `info`, and we can access values like one would a normal dictionary, but with double braces around any variable, like `{% raw %}{{ info['user_name'] }}{% endraw %}`.
+And of course, we'll want to display the graphs we make.
+Anything we pass in the `render_template` method will be available to use in your HTML file.
+If you followed along, we send a dictionary called `info`, from which we can access values like one would a normal dictionary.
+However, remember to use double braces around any variable, like `{% raw %}{{ info['user_name'] }}{% endraw %}`.

 For full HTML examples, check out the code on GitHub.